mjahanseir/Microsoft/Github/GH900-questions.md

 - Personal/ user accounts have more access than organization accounts.

--[x] A-Organizations are shared accounts where an unlimited number of people can collaborate across many projects at once and with tiered permissions.
+- [x] aOrganizations are shared accounts where an unlimited number of people can collaborate across many projects at once and with tiered permissions.

 ## Question 3 of 50